- Achieving Excellence - Research at Washington University Orthopedics

 Orthopedic Clinical Research Center

-Rick Wright, MD, executive vice chair of the Department of Orthopaedic Surgery, is heading a new and exciting effort to foster collaboration, synergy and more rapid translation of orthopedic research findings into clinical practice.
+The Department of Orthopaedic Surgery’s Orthopedic Clinical Research Center (OCRC) was started in 2017 and is designed to foster collaboration, synergy and more rapid translation of orthopedic research findings into clinical practice.

 The OCRC brings together all of the clinical research under way in Washington University School of Medicine’s orthopedic subspecialties: